-The University requires that each student seeking an associate degree or a certificate must earn at least thirty (30) hours of credit as a resident attending Southern University at Shreveport during the spring or fall semester.
-Further, the University requires that this minimum credit of courses be taught by the Division which will award the associate degree or certificate unless otherwise approved.
+The University requires that each student seeking an associate degree must earn at least thirty (30) semester hours of credit as a resident attending Southern University at Shreveport during the spring or fall semester.
 Since the number of residency credit hours may be different for certain academic programs, students are required to consult with their academic advisors to develop a degree plan during the first semester of enrollment.